-- Completion of PPE valuation testing - Review of updated cashflow forecasts - Receipt of assurance from the Kent Pension Fund auditor and clearance of gueries relating to movements in the liability in 2019-20 - Receipt of third party confirmation of bank balances - Internal review procedures - receipt of management representation letter see appendix F; and - review of the final set of financial statements.
+- Receipt of assurance letter from the Kent Pension Fund auditor.
+We expect to receive this in advance of the Committee date: - Completion of internal review procedures; - receipt of management representation letter see appendix F; and - review of the final set of financial statements.